perrotth1/ELSpring2018/code/Readme.md

-This is where you put your programs and code
+This directory is for my programs and code